Lihour21/SCARA.v1/README.md

 # SCARA.v1
 GUI:
 - ScaraRobot.fig.
 MatLab GUI to controling a 5-Bar symetrical parallel mechanism.
 There is a bug wich prevents to open the GUI directly.
 It is necessary to execute from the command window: >>ScaraRobot
-- PanelRobot.m.
+- ScaraRobot.m.
 MatLab script corresponding to ScaraRobot.fig.
 Paths for inverse kinematics:
 - Flamenco.txt (Flamingo)
 - Gallo.txt (Rooster)